micow980/Dog-Adoption-Project/README.md

 The Python script is located in the `Script` folder and performs the following tasks:

-1. Downloads a CSV file from an S3 bucket.
+1. **Download from S3**: Fetches the CSV file from the specified S3 bucket.
-2. Processes the data to filter and transform it.
+2. **Preprocess Data**: Filters, transforms, and cleans the data.
-3. Loads the processed data into an Amazon Redshift table.
+3. **Load into Redshift**: Inserts the cleaned data into an Amazon Redshift table.

 Ensure that you update the script with your specific AWS details such as bucket name, Redshift cluster details, and table schema.